Media queries

 Media queries is a feature of CSS 3 allowing content rendering to adapt to different conditions such as screen resolution (e.g. mobile and desktop screen size).
 It became a W3C recommended standard in June 2012, and is a cornerstone technology of responsive web design (RWD).

 History

 Media queries were first sketched in Håkon Wium Lie's initial CSS proposal in 1994, but they did not become part of CSS 1.
 The HTML4 Recommendation from 1997 shows an example of how media queries could be added in the future.
 In 2000, W3C started work on media queries and also on another scheme for supporting various devices: CC/PP. The two address the same problem, but CC/PP is server-centric, while media queries are browser-centric.
-The first public working draft for media queries was published in 2001, and the specification became a W3C Recommendation in 2012 after browsers added support.
+The first public working draft for media queries was published in 2001.
+Media Queries Level 3, published as a Candidate Recommendation on 27 July 2010, became a W3C Recommendation on 19 June 2012.
+Proposed corrections were published on 5 April 2022.

+Media Queries Level 4, published as a Working Draft on 9 May 2017, were a W3C Candidate Recommendation Draft as of 25 December 2021.